What is General Contractor’s Insurance?

-There is never a charge at FarmerBrown.com for certificates of insurance.
+There is never a charge at Farmerbrown.com for certificates of insurance.
 We have some of the fastest turnaround times in the industry to get you the certificate you need.
-Our dedicated team will have you your certificate in under an hour in almost all cases.
+Our dedicated team will give you your certificate in under an hour in almost all cases.

 I always see licensed, Bonded, and Insured on my competitions vehicles, website, advertising, etc. what does that mean?

-This is a good advertising tool.
-It tells your prospective client that you have insurance, the necessary license, and have a bond.
-Since there is generally not a bond requirement in most States you can purchase an employee dishonesty bond for less than $200 to cover this.
+That is a good advertising tool.
+It tells your prospective client that you have insurance, the necessary license, and a bond.
+Since there is generally no bond requirement in most States, you can purchase an employee dishonesty bond for less than $200 to cover this.

 What Are The Key Benefits Of Choosing FarmerBrown.com For Cheap General Contractor’s General Liability Insurance Quotes

 We have experienced team members that can analyze and recommend the appropriate coverage for your General Liability Insurance needs.
-All General Contractor’s need at least General Liability coverage.
-Protecting your business, yourself, and employees with quality affordable insurance coverage is key.
+All General Contractors need at least General Liability coverage.
+Protecting your business, yourself, and employees with quality, affordable insurance coverage, is vital.
 We are here to help customize this coverage to your needs.

 - Having a General Contracting business requires specialized General Liability for General Contractor’s Insurance to cover your unique needs.

-- Flexible agents to work on your time schedule.
+- Flexible agents to work on your schedule.

 - We provide easy online payment options.